Required

 • Roofing materials

-Exposure to asbestos is most common in workers of industrial fields, such as construction, automotive and shipbuilding.
-Take home asbestos exposure can be found in individuals who came into contact with directly exposed industrial workers.
+Take-home asbestos exposure can be found in individuals who came into contact with directly exposed industrial workers.

-If you or a loved one is the victim of an asbestos related illness due to the negligence of others, contact the lawyers at Baggett McCall for a free consultation.
+If you or a loved one is the victim of an asbestos-related illness due to the negligence of others, contact the lawyers at Baggett McCall for a free consultation.
 Our attorneys are dedicated to the well-being of our clients, and we will handle your case so you don’t have to worry.

 It is important to be very careful when choosing an attorney to handle your case.
-Our lawyers have extensive experience in asbestos exposure, take home exposure, asbestosis, lung cancer, and mesothelioma cases.
+Our lawyers have extensive experience in asbestos exposure, take-home exposure, asbestosis, lung cancer, and mesothelioma cases.
 Our attorneys are seasoned in the complex medical issues that are crucial to making a strong claim for compensation.
 We will take every necessary step to identify all responsible parties and pursue every avenue of recovery on your behalf.